Owledge-ASE/Iteration-1/README.md

 ## File Location

-Code for iteration-2 present at : https://github.com/Owledge-ASE/Iteration-1/tree/iteration-2-submission
+Code for project launch present at : https://github.com/Owledge-ASE/Iteration-1/tree/demo

-The branch name being used is iteration-2-submission
+The branch name being used is demo

-RSpec tests are in https://github.com/Owledge-ASE/Iteration-1/tree/iteration-2-submission/spec
+RSpec tests are in https://github.com/Owledge-ASE/Iteration-1/tree/demo/spec

-Cucumber tests and execution code in https://github.com/Owledge-ASE/Iteration-1/tree/iteration-2-submission/features
+Cucumber tests and execution code in https://github.com/Owledge-ASE/Iteration-1/tree/demo/features

 Coverage report(100%) will be generated after executing cucumber and then rspec tests at: ./coverage/index.html